Project Backgrounder - Overview of NASA’s Comprehensive Groundwater Cleanup Plan at and in the Vicinity of the Jet Propulsion Laboratory (JPL)

 A Commitment to Safeguard Area Drinking Water and Restore Water Resources

 NASA is committed to cleaning up groundwater affected by chemicals associated with historic and long-discontinued waste disposal practices at the Jet Propulsion Laboratory (JPL).
 NASA is cleaning up the site under the Federal Comprehensive Environmental Response, Compensation and Liability Act (CERCLA), commonly known as Superfund.
-The groundwater chemicals being addressed by NASA are volatile organic compounds (VOCs) and the chemical compound perchlorate.
+The groundwater chemicals being addressed by NASA are volatile organic compounds (VOCs), perchlorate, and Per- and Polyfluoroalkyl Substances (PFAS) that were recently added by EPA to be investigated under CERCLA.
 While NASA takes the lead for environmental investigations and cleanup activities associated with JPL, federal and California regulatory agencies provide oversight, including the:

 A Signed Final Cleanup Plan